psidex/PortsmouthShippingMovements/README.md

 A website to show Portsmouth Harbours shipping movements

-The data gets scraped every 8 hours from the links on the ["Queen's Harbour Master Portsmouth" page](https://www.royalnavy.mod.uk/qhm/portsmouth/shipping-movements).
+The data gets scraped every 6 hours from the links on the ["QHM Portsmouth" page](https://www.royalnavy.mod.uk/qhm/portsmouth/shipping-movements).

 ![demo image](./demo.png)